Celebrity Big Brother set to make return to Channel 4 following absence

-Celebrity Big Brother is set to return to E4 next month – with an Australia edition!
+Celebrity Big Brother is set to return to E4 next month – and Rylan Clark has sent a plea to Channel 4!

 The much-loved reality series was previously axed on Channel 4 in 2010 after 11 series on the channel.